 Facebook went public with changes to the algorithm in their post “Meaningful Interactions” update back in January 2018.

-It’s important to understand that the goal of the News Feed is to “show stories that matter to users,” according to Adam Mosseri, VP of Facebook’s News Feed Management.
+The goal of Facebook’s algorithm is to “show stories that matter to users,” according to Adam Mosseri, VP of Facebook’s News Feed Management.
+With that in mind, you should know how Facebook’s different algorithm factors work together to determine which stories “matter” to a user.

-Let’s take a look at the four major factors that determine if a story is relevant for a user’s News Feed.
+Here are the four organic factors that determine if a story is relevant for a user’s News Feed.

-Inventory represents the total stock of all content available that can display to a user on Facebook’s News Feed.
+Inventory represents the stock of all content that can display to a user on Facebook’s News Feed.

 This includes everything posted from friends and publishers.